Well, you finally did it.

 Feels pretty good, doesn’t it?

 It should.
-You’re building a loyal audience who actively wants to hear from you.
+You started a blog, and you’re building a loyal audience who actively wants to hear from you.
 An audience you can reach at will, instead of hoping they’ll remember to return to your blog (because sadly, most won’t).

 And if you’re smart, you’ll do everything you can to coax new people to join your shiny new list.